Ask Slashdot: What Are Some 'Best Practices' IT Should Avoid At All Costs?

 However the effort in implementing this is usually much more complex and costly than a small team of full time developers to make simple solutions to solve the problems unique to the business.

-These companies selling these solutions hire a team of full time employee
+Your organization offers solutions, products or services that are unique.
+Why would you expect software and best processes to be the same.

+Second-System Effect.
+What you're really buying is a programming framework in the end.

 Adoptin Technology you don't understand..
-(Score:2)
+(Score:4, Informative)

 ALWAYS avoid adopting technology that you don't understand just because somebody on your staff or a salesman with some glossy sales flyer says it will be great!
 If your manager shows up with the idea, convinced that it's going to be the solution to all his problems and won't take your advice on the matter, update your resume....The devil is ALWAYS in the details...

 There is no silver bullet...
 Trust me, I've looked for years...
-However, that doesn't mean you cannot shoot yourself in the foot with a plain
+However, that doesn't mean you cannot shoot yourself in the foot with a plain old lead round.

 From bitter personal experience, trying to implement the entire ITIL manual down to the tiniest detail instead of treating it as a guideline for what might be applicable.